One of the most comfortable large gaming mice, it’s a mainstay in the gaming scene for a reason.

 The mouse buttons themselves feature a finger comfort groove that makes palming the mouse a dream, the shape of the mouse doesn’t get in the way of a good claw grip though.

-The scroll wheel has the addition of these highly raised nubs that let you feel the scroll wheel steps and movement very well.
+The mouse wheel has the addition of these highly raised nubs that let you feel the scroll wheel steps and movement very well.
 The wheel steps are distinct and allow for a fine-grain control of each step.
 The click on the scroll wheel isn’t as clicky as other mice but does the job well.

 The side buttons on the Elite haven’t changed since the last iteration, and they’re still great with large clicky buttons with solid travel.
 They’re placed right above the rubber grips and should be easily accessible for the majority of gamers.